 In high school, Bryce was heavily involved in the Norris FFA Chapter, where he served as chapter President, followed by serving as Nebraska FFA State Secretary in College.

-Nathan DeYoung, a sophomore at Ball State University, is studying Telecommunications-News and Meteorology.
-He is originally from Middletown, Indiana.
+Indiana.
 At Ball State University, Nathan is an active Weather Forecaster and Social Media Producer for NewsLink Indiana, and WCRD 91.3 The Pulse of Ball State.
 He is also an active member of the Radio Television Digital News Association (RTDNA) and the Ball State Storm Chase team.
 His hobbies include photography, videography, weather spotting and camping.

 Nathan was raised working alongside his father and family’s business landscape business, Edges of Indy Landscape Inc. His experiences from working in his family business inspired him to become an active member of the Shenandoah FFA Chapter.
 In high school, Nathan was an active member for five years of his chapter, where he served as chapter President, Vice-President and Student Advisor.
 He was also honored to be named State Champion and National Finalist in the Agricultural Communication – Entrepreneurship proficiency award area.